alreich/abstract_algebra/docs/groups_etc.rst

 Group
 ~~~~~

-We’ll start in the middle of the hierarchy of algebras, the Group.
+We’ll start the examples in the middle of the hierarchy of algebras,
+with Groups.

+The element names in a finite algebra’s element list are **always**
-Finite algebra elements, here, are always represented as strings; and,
-although a Cayley table can be entered (and displayed) using strings,
+represented as strings; and, although a Cayley table can be entered (and
-they are represented internally (and displayed by default) as
+displayed) using the same string names, within a Cayley table they are
-2-dimensional, square arrays of integers that represent the positions of
+represented and displayed using a 2-dimensional, square array of
-elements in the element list.
+integers that denote the positions of element names in the element list.
+To see this, look at the following input table vs. output table.

 .. code:: ipython3